That Seemingly Innocent Heart Flutter That You’re Feeling, Is It Serious?

 There are a few things to remember if you experience heart flutters or palpitations.
 They may be normal – a sensation that happens to most of us at some point in our lifetime, maybe before you head on stage to give a presentation or when you are caught love-struck.
 But when they last more than a few seconds, occur frequently and are accompanied by a racing heartbeat, lightheadedness, syncope, chest pain or shortness of breath, it is time to get them checked out sooner than later.

-For more information about Penn Heart and Vascular, click here.This post is a sponsored collaboration between Penn Medicine and Philadelphia magazine's advertising department.
+For more information about Penn Heart and Vascular, click here.This is a paid partnership between Penn Medicine and Philadelphia Magazine's City/Studio